I'll Sleep When I'm Dead (2003 film): Plot

 Will orders a second post-mortem to try to determine why Davey would kill himself.
 It reveals that he was raped the night before he died, in addition to the fact that Davey ejaculated during the rape.
 The coroner explains that it was a result of the anal stimulation, surmising that Davey probably killed himself over the shame he felt after involuntarily ejaculating.
 He refers Will to a psychologist who can explain the phenomenon more eloquently.
 As Will listens to the psychologist explain the mindset of the rapist and the mental damage of a rape victim, he takes his first drink in three years.
 Mickser visits the woman who hosted the party where Davey made his sale.
 The hostess remembers seeing the man make a phone call as Davey left and she tracks down his identity.
 Will and Mickser visit the man who leads them to Boad.
 During a dinner party at Boad's house, Will cases the grounds and leaves.
 Will's cohorts pull a prank at Turner's house, hog-tying one of his bodyguards in a bra and panties.
 Irate, Turner hires an Irish hitman to retaliate.

 Will visits a garage and uncovers a vintage Jaguar.
 He retrieves a suitcase from the trunk and checks into a hotel.
 The suitcase is full of money, clothes and a gun.
 Will has a suit pressed and orders a barber to cut off his long hair and beard.
 Clean cut and in his suit, he has the Jaguar washed and heads to Boad's house.
 On his way, he calls Helen and tells her to pack a bag, but Turner's hitman is waiting outside her house.
 At Boad's, Will trips the alarm on a car in the garage, drawing Boad out of the house.
 Will kills his dog and then points his gun at Boad, asking him why he raped Davey.

 Boad explains that he'd been following Davey for six weeks, fascinated by how fake he was.
-He hated the way that Davey waltzed through life, conning everyone with good looks and charm.
+He hated the way that Davey waltzed through life, conning everyone with his good looks and charm.
 Boad says that he wanted to make Davey realize that he was worthless.
 Will tells Boad that he will kill him later, because killing him there would be too easy.
 As he's walking away from the house, he pauses and then returns to the garage and kills Boad.
 Helen is shown sitting on the staircase in her flat, arms crossed, waiting with Turner's hitman for Will to arrive.
 The film ends on an ambiguous note as Will watches a man hitting golf balls into the ocean.
 It is the same shot and voice-over that opens the film.
 Will speaks about how most thoughts are just memories and after someone is gone, the memories of him are all that's left.
 He gets into his car and drives off.